What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 O'Melveny & Myers LLP

-Published definitive 2025 mass arbitration year-in-review for corporate defendants.
+Published definitive 2025 mass arbitration year-in-review — Jan.
+2026.

 Common Questions